-In their final brief (PDF) to the U.S. Court of Appeals in Boston in support of their appeal, Rhode Island Child Advocate Jametta Alston and the national child advocacy organization Children’s Rights rejected the state’s arguments in recent filings that the lower court judge was correct to dismiss the case in April 2009 because the adults chosen to stand in for the seven children named as plaintiffs in the case did not have ongoing relationships with the children.
+In their (PDF) to the U.S. Court of Appeals in Boston in support of their appeal, Rhode Island Child Advocate Jametta Alston and the national child advocacy organization Children’s Rights rejected the state’s arguments in recent filings that the lower court judge was correct to dismiss the case in April 2009 because the adults chosen to stand in for the seven children named as plaintiffs in the case did not have ongoing relationships with the children.

 They also dismissed as “histrionic” the state’s charges that their campaign to reform the Rhode Island system represents a challenge to the authority of the state Family Court.

 “We seek the reform of a child welfare system that has badly harmed the seven children in whose names we have brought this case, and thousands more like them who continue to suffer as a result of failures at every level of the Rhode Island child welfare system,” said Susan Lambiase, associate director of Children’s Rights.
 “This is not a challenge to the Family Court or the attorneys chosen to represent the children in that setting, but an effort to improve all aspects of the system in which the Family Court operates, and to produce dramatically better results for all of the children and families who depend on the system.”